-MARK Commission Launches: Southeastern Wisconsin Rail Feasibility Studies
+MARK Commission Launches: Study Explores SE Wisconsin Rail Link to

 MARK commission launches, exploring enhanced passenger rail service linking southeastern Wisconsin to Chicago.
 Initial focus: organizational structure and feasibility studies.

-MARK Commission Launches: Southeastern Wisconsin Rail Feasibility Studies
+MARK Commission Launches: Study Explores SE Wisconsin Rail Link to

 The newly formed Milwaukee-Area–Racine–Kenosha Passenger Rail Commission (MARK) will convene its inaugural meeting on December 5, 2025, at Racine City Hall in Wisconsin.
 This foundational meeting will focus on establishing the commission’s organizational structure and initiating preliminary coordination to assess the viability of enhanced passenger rail service connecting southeastern Wisconsin’s major urban centers to Chicago and other communities along the Lake Michigan shoreline.